-After years of learning, I finally became their apprentice last year and joined their race car team for the annual ISSOM event.
-The team has six divisions, and I was in the engine division.
-With limited budgets, the development was challenging, but we made things work and custom-made everything ourselves.
+Last year I finally became their apprentice and joined their race car team for the annual ISSOM event.
+The team had six divisions, and I was in the engine division.
+With a limited budget, the development was challenging, but we made things work and we custom-made everything ourselves.